ozekisms/r-send-sms-http-rest-ozeki/README.md

 msg$text <- "Hello world!"
 ```

-After you have created the configuration, and the message objects, you can continue by creating a message api usign the MessageApi class of the Ozeki.Libs.Rest library.
+After you have created the configuration, and the message objects, you can continue by creating a message api using the MessageApi class of the Ozeki.Libs.Rest library.

 ```r
 api <- Ozeki.Libs.Rest::MessageApi$new(configuration)